lightlace/cpp-docs.de-de/docs/standard-library/cstdlib.md

 ### <a name="remarks"></a>Hinweise

-Diese Funktionen haben die Semantik, die in der C++-Standardbibliothek angegeben.
+Diese Funktionen verfügen über die Semantik, die in der C-Standardbibliothek angegeben ist.

 ## <a name="algorithm-functions"></a>Algorithmusfunktionen